ramsey/beatles/README.md

 Treating a `Piggies` as an indexed array:

 ```
-Let it be myArray Is a Piggies
+Let it be MyArray Is a Piggies

 googoo Add items to the Piggies...
-myArray In their sties Is a Paul Yeah Yeah Yeah 'Some string'
+MyArray In their sties Is a Paul Yeah Yeah Yeah 'Some string'
-myArray In their sties Is a George Yeah Yeah Yeah 3.14
+MyArray In their sties Is a George Yeah Yeah Yeah 3.14
 ```

 Treating a `Piggies` as an associative array:

 ```
-Let it be myArray Is a Piggies
+Let it be MyArray Is a Piggies

 googoo Add associative items to the Piggies...
-myArray In their sties 'Foo Key' Is a Paul Yeah Yeah Yeah 'Some string'
+MyArray In their sties 'Foo Key' Is a Paul Yeah Yeah Yeah 'Some string'
-myArray In their sties 'Foo Bar' Is a George Yeah Yeah Yeah 3.14
+MyArray In their sties 'Foo Bar' Is a George Yeah Yeah Yeah 3.14
 ```

 #### Strawberry field (object)